Freedom in the World

 The government operates a semihereditary system of social discrimination whereby all citizens are classified into 53 subgroups under overall security ratings—“core,” “wavering,” and “hostile”—based on their family’s perceived loyalty to the regime.
 This rating determines virtually every facet of a person’s life, including employment and educational opportunities, place of residence, access to medical facilities, and even access to stores.

-The economy remains both centrally planned and grossly mismanaged, with the military claiming over a third of the state budget.
-Development is also hobbled by a lack of infrastructure, a scarcity of energy and raw materials, and an inability to borrow on world markets or from multilateral banks because of sanctions, lingering foreign debt, and ideological isolationism.
-The growth of the black market in recent years gave many North Koreans a field of activity that was largely free from government control, but the currency reforms of late 2009 threatened to squelch such trading and the small measure of wealth it had produced.
+The economy remains both centrally planned and grossly mismanaged.
+Development is also hobbled by a lack of infrastructure, a scarcity of energy and raw materials, an inability to borrow on world markets or from multilateral banks because of sanctions, lingering foreign debt, and ideological isolationism.
+The growth of the black market has provided many North Koreans with a field of activity that is largely free from government control.

 There have been widespread reports of trafficked women and girls among the tens of thousands of North Koreans who have recently crossed into China.
 UN bodies have noted the use of forced abortions and infanticide against pregnant women who are forcibly repatriated from China.